ndev-kit/ndev-kit.github.io/docs/installation.md

 - `default` - Minimal installation with qtpy-backend
 - `all` - All optional dependencies
 - `extras` - Additional napari plugins only
-- `dev` - Development environment with testing tools (pytest, tox, ruff, pre-commit)
+- `dev` - Development environment with testing tools (pytest, ruff, pre-commit)

 ### Development with uv